 Amory Houghton, Jr.

 She is a distant relative of multi-award-winning actor, Zoltan Latinovits.
-Kovacs started her career as an Actor at the Harlekin Children’s Theater in Budapest and continued at Pinceszínház (Cellar Theater) in Hungary.
-Kovacs then moved to Hollywood, California where she studied with Oscar-nominee actress Lynn Redgrave and worked on 40 theater, film, and television projects in Los Angeles and New York, which included I Spy, a film with Eddie Murphy and Owen Wilson.
+Kovács started her career as an actor at the Harlekin Children’s Theater in Budapest and continued at Pinceszínház (Cellar Theater) in Hungary.
+Kovács then moved to Hollywood, California where she studied with Oscar-nominated actress Lynn Redgrave and worked on 40 theater, film, and television projects in Los Angeles and New York, which included I Spy, a film with Eddie Murphy and Owen Wilson.

 Klaudia Kovács' most well-known work as a director is the eight-time-award-winning, sociopolitical, historical documentary titled Torn from the Flag(Hungarian title: A lyukas zászló).
 The film is about the Cold War (1945–1991) and the 1956 Hungarian Revolution and Freedom Fight.
 Torn from the Flag shows the 1956 Hungarian Revolution as a turning point for the advancement of democracy.
 Klaudia Kovács made her film with Oscar-winning cinematographer Vilmos Zsigmond and multi-award-winning cinematographer Laszlo Kovács.
 In addition to other interviewees, the following political notables appear in person or in archive footage: Mikhail Gorbachev, Ronald Reagan, Henry Kissinger, Otto von Habsburg, and George Vassiliou.
 To date, Torn from the Flag has been invited to 20 festivals, and it also participated in the 2009 Oscar competition in the “Best Documentary” category.
 According to several film critics (Stephen Farber, The Hollywood Reporter) and historians (István Deak, Columbia University), Torn from the Flag is "the best documentary ever made" about this topic.